Sejong Insider

 1. Probability Allocation

-Each outcome (Home, Draw, Away) is assigned an estimated probability based on team strength indicators, home-field advantage metrics, and historical scoring patterns.
-These probabilities represent likelihood ranges, not predictions.
+Each outcome (Home, Draw, Away) is assigned an estimated probability based on team strength, home-field advantage, and historical scoring patterns.
+These probabilities represent likelihood ranges, not fixed predictions.

 2. Odds Formation

-Once probabilities are estimated, they are converted into odds through probability normalization and margin (overround) application.
-According to the MIT OpenCourseWare materials on gambling mathematics, these odds are calculated to ensure the operator maintains a structural margin regardless of the specific result.
+Probabilities are converted into odds through normalization and margin (overround) application.
+According to MIT OpenCourseWare materials on gambling mathematics, odds are calculated to ensure the operator maintains a margin regardless of the result.
 Because margins are included, the combined implied probability typically exceeds 100%.

 Understanding Each 1X2 Outcome